JackieJSun/lab0-1/index.md

 ```

 ![This is the GitHub logo!](https://cdn.iconscout.com/icon/free/png-256/github-1767765-1502345.png)
-*GitHub logo by Akveo*
+*GitHub logo by Akveo* <br />
 *Creative Commons 4 Attribution*

 ## Documentation Used

 This page was created using the documentation for [GitHub Flavored Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

-The specific documentation used for formatting section links can be found [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#section-links).
+The specific section of the documentation about formatting section links can be found [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#section-links).

 ## Notable Files in Repo
 [Readme for this project](/README.md)